tristanbatchler/tbat.me/_posts/2024-11-14-godot-golang-mmo-part-7.md

 <details markdown="1">
 <summary>Click to expand</summary>

-For those of you still around, let's put in a little extra effort to get the initial spores sent to the client in a much more efficient way.
-This will require a new type of protobuf message we've never seen before: a repeated field.
-This is a way to send a list of messages in a single packet, which is perfect for sending spores in batches.
-Let's start by adding a new message type to our protocol buffers:
+For those of you still around, let's put in a little extra effort to get the initial spores sent to the client in a much more efficient way. {% include highlight.html anchor="repeated-field" text="This will require a new type of protobuf message we've never seen before: a repeated field.
+This is a way to send a list of messages in a single packet, which is perfect for sending spores in batches." %} Let's start by adding a new message type to our protocol buffers:

 ```directory
 /shared/packets.proto